tonywh/cs50w-project3/README.md

 * Display and update cart
 * Checkout
 * Navigation
+* Order status display

 ## Still to do
 * Add descriptions to products
-* Order status display
-* Admin view of orders
+* Admin view of orders and update of status
-* Admin update order status
 * Make it all pretty with animated CSS